SchoolsFirst Federal Credit Union Surpasses Fundraising Goal for CHLA Walk & Play L.A. 2023

 Twenty-eight SchoolsFirst FCU teammembers participated in the CHLA Walk & Play LA event on May 20, held at the Santa Monica Pier.
 Walk & Play L.A is designed to help CHLA raise critical funds to support its mission of creating hope and building healthier futures for children.
 SchoolsFirst FCU was the highest corporate fundraiser for the Walk & Play L.A. event, raising over $6,000.

 The other half the funds were raised through the Miracle Butterfly Icon Campaign.
-The campaign was held in SchoolsFirst FCU branch locations in Los Angeles and Inland Empire from April 24 through May 20.
+The campaign was held in SchoolsFirst FCU branch locations in Los Angeles and Inland Empire from April 24 through May 20, 2023.
 When SchoolsFirst FCU Members donated $1 or more to the cause, their names were written on a paper butterfly icon and displayed in the branch.
-All donations directly benefited CHLA.
+All donations directly benefitted CHLA.

+SchoolsFirst FCU Members who donated $1 or more to CHLA got the opportunity to write their name on a paper butterfly icon that was displayed at participating branches.

 "SchoolsFirst FCU has a long-standing commitment to support Children's Miracle Network Hospitals (CMNH), the charity of choice for credit unions," said Kevin Martin, Executive Vice President of Strategic Integration and Member Experience at SchoolsFirst FCU.
 "We are proud to support CHLA which plays a critical role in providing life-saving care to children and their families."